Oakengates: Etymology

 The name is not derived from "oak" or "gates" but is derived from the Ancient Brythonic name for the valley which was Usc-con, meaning The Lake (Usc (water)) and the confluence (Cond) of two streams (see Cartlidge), and from the Old Norse gata, path; see gh- in Indo-European roots. meaning boundary or Road.
 So Usc-con gait is at the Road at the vale of Usc-con.
 The Vales and Gates of Usc-Con: A history of Oakengates was written by local historian Reverend J.E.G.
 Cartlidge whose name is commemorated in the name of the retirement home Cartlidge House.

 History

-Roman Period
+Roman period

-In 48 A.D, Watling Street, a pretty important road for transportation and travel, was built by the romans.
-The road passed directly through what is nowadays known as Oakengates and was sorrounded by various settlements that stretched up to Redhill, where a roman fort had been strategically built.
+In 48 A.D, Watling Street, a pretty important road for transportation and travel, was built by the Romans.
+The road passed directly through what is nowadays known as Oakengates and was surrounded by various settlements that stretched up to Redhill, where a roman fort had been strategically built.